trashify/sep-prop/README.md

 ## About

-Based and inspired on [dot-prop](https://github.com/sindresorhus/dot-prop).
+Based and inspired by [dot-prop](https://github.com/sindresorhus/dot-prop).
 Allows you to get, set, or remove a property from a nested object using a separator of your choosing.
 Support for escaping.

 ## Install